 This year, Hivos’ Open Contracting Program have been moving into the implementation phase of their work together with their local partners.
 While they’ve been doing that, we’ve been talking with their partners, Hivos core staff, and the community of practitioners using open contracting data to advocate against corruption to understand what responsible data challenges they face in their work on open contracting.
-Some of who we spoke with are just getting started in this work, and the report’s take-aways are meant to be a baseline for learning as the work progresses, not an exhaustive list.

 Using a responsible data framework means looking at the power held by different stakeholders, and demanding appropriate levels of transparency relative to that power.
 Open contracting can be an invaluable way of uncovering corruption and shining a light on hugely important (but often overlooked) procurement processes and deals.